Coming to Tweddle

 This can be a very difficult process – who to talk to?
 Will they judge you?
 What will happen next?
 It is ok to ask for help if there is anything making life with your baby difficult, or if you are worried about anything.

 For many parents the issue may be easily fixed by talking to people in their support network and getting some extra help at home.
 For other parents it might be a more complex situation.
 The best person to talk to is your Maternal and Child Health Nurse or your GP – they will assist you to work out what will help.
-This might include a referral to one of Tweddle’s programs.
+You can also self-refer if you would like to contact Tweddle.

-Her job is to understand your situation from the referral or by asking you some questions over the phone.
-This information will help her to know if you are eligible for Tweddle’s funded programs or would benefit from a referral to another fee paying Tweddle program.
+Her job is to understand your situation by asking you some questions over the phone.
+This information will help her to know which Tweddle program best suits your needs.

 If you are eligible for a funded program the Duty Worker will book you into the Assessment and Intake process to determine the program best suited to you.
 Both you and your partner will be encouraged to attend the program.
 The Assessment and Intake Worker will let you know the timelines for admission as well as the possibility of an earlier ‘standby’ admission if there is a cancellation.

 If you have questions about the care of your baby/child please call your Maternal and Child Health Nurse or the Maternal and Child Health Line 13 22 29 for advice.

 Once you are booked into the Tweddle program such as the Residential Program or Day Stay Program you will receive some information by email or mail for you to complete and bring with you on the day of admission:

 - Registration Form